 Amongst a sea of marketing messages and brand overload consumers are deaf to all but the most on-point of offerings.
 You must go beyond good enough, to being remarkable.

 You may know your business inside out, but your customers don’t.
 What you do, what you stand for and how you are different to other organisations should all be presented in bite size chunks, interspersed within the content that you create that adds value to your customers’ lives.

 These questions will also define your brand’s voice – and a consistent voice is essential across every medium you operate – from brochure, to video, to blog and onto status updates.

 It’s what humanises your product or service, and after all, people don’t buy from businesses, people buy from people.

 As an SME, when you begin to create a marketing strategy, budgets either often falls by the way side, dwindling month after month; or, worse still, massive budgets are funnelled into marketing tactics that simply don’t produce results.

 It’s very much a polarised landscape – where neither is helpful to achieving success.

 Yet marketing is exactly that – an investment – it does require a budget – and if you’ve set up your goals and measurements properly, you’ll be able to see exactly how much ‘bang for your buck’ you’re getting through each marketing medium.
 Month after month you can re-assess what’s working, what isn’t and where your budget can be best spent to generate the best return.

 I hope this article has provided you with some inspiration and ideas on how to create a marketing plan.
-If you wish to receive more marketing goodness like this, don’t forget to subscribe to our newsletter – below.

 If you need ‘a fresh pair of eyes and ears’ to have a closer look at how your business markets itself, let’s meet for a coffee and an informal chat – there’s no charge.